fjp/fjp.github.io/collections/_design-patterns/singleton-pattern.md

 {: .notice}

 The Singleton pattern ensures you have at most one instance of a class in your application.
-It provides a global access point to that instance.
-It is implemented with a private constructor, a static method to create one instance of your Singleton class and a static variable to check its existence.
+It provides a global access point to that instance by managing itself.
+It is implemented with a private constructor, a static method to create a new instance of your Singleton class in case none exists, or return the instance that already exists using a static member variable of the Singleton class type.

 The singleton pattern is taking on two responsibilities:
 It is not only responsible for managing its one instance (and providing global access),